thebusby/clj-mmap/README.md

 CC0
 http://creativecommons.org/publicdomain/zero/1.0/

-I'd also like to thank my employer Gracenote, for allowing me to create this open source port.
+I'd also like to thank my employer, Gracenote, for allowing me to create this open source port.

 Copyright (C) 2012-2013 Alan Busby